sbosell/geocode/README.md

 	IGeoCodeResult Target = gc.GetCoordinates("Austin, TX");

-    // we should get back the openStreetMap result since Google has a bad URL if (Target.HasValue) {   Target.Latitude;   // do something with the values Target.Longitude; }
+    // we should get back the openStreetMap result since Google returns BAD URL.

+	 if (Target.HasValue) {   Target.Latitude;
+	 // do something with the values Target.Longitude;
+	 }

 Using Yahoo!
 Boss GEO: